anelendata/handoff/docs/01_run_local.md

 In this file, there are two tasks: word_count and show_content.
 The first task is the same as the previous example, but it is deactivated.
+You can active and deactivate tasks and commands by setting `active: False`.
+If it is not set, the task or command is active.

 The second one has commands instead of pipeline.
 Instead of running the commands as a pipeline, it runs them as independent commands just like: